-Begining in March 2015, the MOA will be implementing a new requirement concerning Operation and Maintenance (O&M) Plans for Permanent Stormwater Controls.
-Currently, O&M Plans are required to be submitted with building permit applications for all permanent structures that are designed to control site stormwater runoff water quality or quantity.
-Moving forward, these O&M Plans will also need to be recorded against the property title prior to the issuance of a Certificate of Occupancy.
+In March 2015, the MOA began implementing a new requirement concerning Operation and Maintenance (O&M) Plans for Permanent Stormwater Controls.
+For many years O&M Plans were required to be submitted with building permit applications for all permanent structures that are designed to control site stormwater runoff water quality or quantity.
+Under the new requirement, these O&M Plans, together with an O&M Agreement, need to be recorded against the property title prior to the issuance of a Certificate of Occupancy.

-It is not anticipated that this change will require any scope or format changes to the O&M Plans currently submitted to the Municipality of Anchorage for review.
-There will be however an additional O&M Agreement Form that will have to be recorded against the title of the subject property along with the O&M Plan.
-A copy of the O&M Agreement document and the APDES stormwater permit are available here.
+This change does not require any scope or format changes to the O&M Plans currently submitted to the Municipality of Anchorage for review.
+There is however the additional O&M Agreement Form that will have to be recorded against the title of the subject property along with the O&M Plan.
+A copy of the O&M Agreement document is available here.

 Questions regarding this new requirement may be forwarded to Watershed Management Services, at 907-343-8135.

 Developers of new and redeveloped sites are required to prepare and submit a Storm Water Treatment Plan.
-The 2010 Storm Water Plan Review and Treatment Guidance Manual and Appendices provides guidance to developers to prepare and submit their SWTP.
+The 2010 Storm Water Plan Review and Treatment Guidance Manual has been replaced with Volume 2 of the Anchorage Stormwater Manual.
+This maual provides guidance to developers to prepare and submit their SWTP.
 A handout on the SWTP outlines the review procedures available.